mennamamdouh/Paint-Desktop-Application/README.md

 ## About Paint Desktop Application
 Paint is a simple raster graphics editor.
 It's built in Java Programming Language with OOP Principles.\
 The program lets you draw lines and shapes such as *Rectangle* and *Oval* with different colors picked from a color pallete.
-Also, you can draw with free-hand pencil.
+Also, you can draw with free-hand pencil and erase whatever you want with the *Eraser*.
 It has some extra features such as fill shapes, *Undo*, and *Clear All* options.

 <p align="center">
 <img src="images/Screenshot 2023-12-29 003158.png">